• Skip to primary navigation

 Smoked paprika is a type of paprika that is made by smoking dried peppers over a fire.

-This gives the paprika a smoky flavor that can be used to enhance the flavor of many dishes.
+This gives the paprika a smoky flavor that can be used to improve the flavor of many dishes.

 Paprika is a spice that originated in Central America, and it was introduced to Europe in the 16th century.